 We’ve worked with an expansive range of industries to assemble highly complex PCBs.
 Examples of our PCBs out in the world include:

-You can find PGF products and assemblies in sonar systems, satellite tracking devices, and collision avoidance products.
+PGF products and assemblies can be found in sonar systems, satellite tracking devices, and collision avoidance products.

 Many of our assemblies are strategically built into assembly plant robotic cells, nut-running systems, heavy-duty machinery and controls, seating, testing, and countless applications around cars and mobility products.

 Our assemblies are used in operating rooms, simple medical devices, endoscopy applications, pathology stations, instrumentation, and other medical products.